The-XOR/biglybt-extreme/README.md

 ```
 -v /srv/docker/biglybt/data:/data
 ```
-Configuration: Any .ovpn files must be placed in /srv/docker/biglybt/config/ \
-Also, if biglybt.config is found in /config, it will be copied to $HOME/.biglybt/ and used
+Configuration: if biglybt.config is found in /config, it will be copied to $HOME/.biglybt/ and used
 ```
 -v /srv/docker/biglybt/config:/config
 ```